 - CaloriBurn – the brand’s iteration of grains of paradise, which can you read more about here!

-- MitoBurn – leveraging ꞵ-aminoisobutyric acid (BAIBA), this product doubles down on the fat oxidation encouraged by grains of paradise, while also improving insulin sensitivity and glucose response.
+- MitoBurn – leveraging ꞵ-aminoisobutyric acid (BAIBA), this patent-pending product doubles down on the fat oxidation encouraged by grains of paradise, while also improving insulin sensitivity and glucose response.
 If you’re interested in this incredibly interesting ingredient, check it out here.

-- GlucoVantage – an incredibly potent dihydroberberine ingredient, this formulation is perhaps the next leading glucose disposal agent in the industry.
+- GlucoVantage – an incredibly potent patented dihydroberberine ingredient, this formulation is perhaps the next leading glucose disposal agent in the industry.
 It helps push consumed calories towards usable energy and muscle mass, as opposed to storage as fat mass.

 With ZinjaBurn, our excitement is in stacking it with CaloriBurn for a super-charged weight loss — think an “Advanced Grains of Paradise” combination.